Essential Guide

 • Disclose everything when applying—if you're unsure whether something matters, declare it anyway.
 Let the insurer decide its relevance.

-• Notify your insurer of any changes within 7-14 days—modifications, traffic violations, address changes, new drivers, medical diagnoses.
+• Notify your insurer promptly of any changes — modifications, traffic infringements, address changes, new drivers, medical diagnoses.

 • Keep written records of all disclosures and insurer responses—emails, letters, or notes from phone calls confirming what you've disclosed.

-• Review your policy document when it arrives to ensure all disclosed information is correctly recorded—errors happen and you need to correct them immediately.
+• Review your policy document when it arrives to ensure all disclosed information is correctly recorded — errors happen and need to be corrected immediately.

-• Understand that "I forgot" or "I didn't think it mattered" are not valid defenses—the duty of disclosure is on you, and ignorance provides no protection.
+• Understand that "I forgot" or "I didn't think it mattered" are not valid defences — the duty of disclosure is on you, and ignorance provides no protection.

 6